 "I tried out my claw with a lot of different things, like opening a door and picking up a stapler.
 It reminded me of DARPA challenges I've seen." - Palo Alto 6th grader

 Delivery note: This item will ship separately from any other items in your order.
-Your entire order only qualifies for Standard Shipping (delivered within 3-10 business days) and is not guaranteed for 12/24 delivery.
+Your entire order only qualifies for Standard Shipping (delivered within 3-10 business days).